-- Holding Period Requirement: This is a CRITICAL RULE.
-The investor must have held the stock for a specified minimum period around the dividend ex-date.
-For most common corporate stocks, this means holding the stock for more than 60 days during the 121-day period that begins 60 days before the ex-dividend date (the day after the record date).
-If the dividend is from preferred stock, the holding period is more stringent: more than 90 days during the 181-day period that begins 90 days before the ex-dividend date.
-Failure to meet this holding period means the dividend will be treated as a non-qualified dividend, even if it came from an otherwise eligible corporation.
+- Holding Period: The investor must have held the stock for more than 60 days during the 121-day period that begins 60 days before the ex-dividend date.
+For preferred stock, the holding period is more than 90 days during a 181-day period that begins 90 days before the ex-dividend date.

 What is the Difference Between Qualified and Non-Qualified Dividends?